teferrabg/medicalSummarizer/README.md

-# Medical Text Summarization System
+# Medical Note Summarization System

-A system that uses LLMs to generate summaries from medical text files.
+A system that uses LLMs to generate summaries from medical note files.

 ## Architecture Overview